marikann/go-cookbook/files/getting-directory-files.md

 ## Performance Tips

-- Use `os.ReadDir` for a more efficient and safer way to list directories compared to older methods like `ioutil.ReadDir`.
+- Use `os.ReadDir` for a more efficient and safer way to list directories.
 - For extensive directory structures, consider using buffered output to improve performance.
 - Parallelize the processing of files if additional operations are performed on them.
 - Minimize the number of allocations by reusing slices or pre-allocating based on an estimated number of files.